Search-based software engineering: Debugging and maintenance

 Identifying a software bug (or a code smell) and then debugging (or refactoring) the software is largely a manual and labor-intensive endeavor, though the process is tool-supported.
 One objective of SBSE is to automatically identify and fix bugs (for example via mutation testing).

 Genetic programming, a biologically-inspired technique that involves evolving programs through the use of crossover and mutation, has been used to search for repairs to programs by altering a few lines of source code.
 The GenProg Evolutionary Program Repair software repaired 55 out of 105 bugs for approximately $8 each in one test.

 Coevolution adopts a "predator and prey" metaphor in which a suite of programs and a suite of unit tests evolve together and influence each other.

 Testing

-Search-based software engineering has been applied to software testing, including automatic generation of test cases (test data), test case minimization and test case prioritization.
+Search-based software engineering has been applied to software testing, including the automatic generation of test cases (test data), test case minimization and test case prioritization.
 Regression testing has also received some attention.

 Optimizing software

 The use of SBSE in program optimization, or modifying a piece of software to make it more efficient in terms of speed and resource use, has been the object of successful research.
 In one instance, a 50,000 line program was genetically improved, resulting in a program 70 times faster on average.

-A recent work by Basios et al. shows that by optimising the data structure, Google Guava found 9% improvement on execution time, 13% improvement on memory consumption and 4% improvement on CPU usage separately.
+A recent work by Basios et al. shows that by optimising the data structure, Google Guava found a 9% improvement in execution time, 13% improvement in memory consumption and 4% improvement in CPU usage separately.